fadi6366/A-Tale-Of-Fire-And-Blood/A Tale Of Fire And Blood/World-Building/World dynamics/Explained.md

 Vargoth – or the “western tribes,” but really a brutal northern kingdom with old wolf banners, frost-bound fjords, raiders and jarls.

-They’re officially enemies of Zevaria (and likely Orelia too), yet black-market trade and backdoor deals still happen.
+They’re officially enemies of Zevaria (and likely Azlari too), yet black-market trade and backdoor deals still happen.

 They’re the ones stirring trouble now: sending assassins or elite raiders across the border, testing the kingdom’s defenses.

-Kezhar – the Turkic-inspired power to the south or southeast.
+Anatole

 Mostly neutral but fiercely protective of their trade routes.

 They might watch the Zevaria–Orelia rivalry carefully, playing both sides if it profits them.

-Caelara – your Rome analogue.
+Caelara

 Former imperial glory, old stone cities, marble forums, legacies of conquest.

 They trade with both Zevaria and Orelia, selling fine cloth, wine, and bronze or silverwork.

-Bryndale – your Britain analogue.
+Bryndale
 Green islands and stormy seas, known for wool, iron, and a stubborn independence.

 Merchant fleets cross eastward, trading with Zevaria’s coastal cities and even the Eastern Isles when the seas are calm.